-If the AE is admission with 'suspected infection' or 'mechanical shunt failure' as stated in table 3 and then graded as serious you are NOT required to complete an SAE form.
-This information is captured on other CRFs, so it is NOT a requirement to report to the MC CTU.
+If the AE is a hospital admission with any expected events as stated in table 3 and then graded as serious you are NOT required to complete an SAE form.
+This information is captured on other CRFs, so it is a requirement to report to the MC CTU but the report will not be expedited.